-Of the respondents, 33% said they were of First Nations ancestry.
-Another 10% who did not report First Nations ancestry said that they were part of a visible minority group other than First Nations, and 1% claimed both First Nations ancestry and membership in another visible minority group.
-Two respondents declared they were international students.
+Of the respondents, 33% said they were of First Nations ancestry including 1% who reported both First Nations and being part of a visible minority group.
+Another 10% who did not report First Nations ancestry said that they were part of a visible minority group other than First Nations.
+One respondent (1%) declared they were international students.